 - 8 What will top your list of things to do in Rarotonga?

 Where is Rarotonga?

 Rarotonga is the largest of the Cook Islands which are located in the southern Pacific Ocean about halfway between Hawaii and New Zealand.
 Best of all, Rarotonga is offered as a stopover on Air New Zealand when flying between Los Angeles (USA) and Auckland (New Zealand), which means — for no additional airfare — you can tack on a bit of tropical paradise.
-You can check for flights on the Skyscanner app, or we use CheapFlights to find the best deals.

 We recently spent a week on Rarotonga, and once again discovered that resort life is not really our thing.
 We are not good at sitting around a pool, reading a book on the beach, or basking in the sun.
 However, that didn’t stop us from having fun.
 We loved the island, especially the highlights below.